yellabelly/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_faq.md

 The following FAQs are specific to all upgrades.

-### What happens if you change the old API Gateway installation after running export?
+### What happens if you change the old API Gateway installation after running `export`?

 If you make any changes to the old API Gateway installation after running `export` and you do not need these changes to be included in the new 7.7 installation, you do not need to take any action.